woodrush/lambdalisp/README.md

 The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the Lisp-to-lambda-calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) I wrote for this project, used to compile LambdaLisp itself.

-LambdaLisp is written as a lambda calculus term `LambdaLisp = λx. ...` which takes a string `x` as an input and returns a string as an output.
+LambdaLisp is written as a closed lambda calculus term `LambdaLisp = λx. ...` which takes a string `x` as an input and returns a string as an output.
 The input `x` represents the Lisp program and the user's standard input, and the output represents the standard output.